Trey Songz: 2003–2006: Early career and I Gotta Make It

+2006–2008: Trey Day

-In mid-2006, Songz began work on a follow-up album to his debut with longtime collaborator Troy Taylor and also employed successful Bryan-Michael Cox, Danja, Stargate, and R. Kelly to help create the album.
+In mid-2006, Songz began working on a follow-up album to his debut record with longtime collaborator Troy Taylor and also employed successful Bryan-Michael Cox, Danja, Stargate, and R. Kelly into helping him create the album.
 Trey aimed for the album to be more mainstream-oriented than his debut album.
-His second studio album, Trey Day, was released on October 2, 2007.
-The album reached #11 on the Billboard 200, selling 73,000 copies in its first week.
-It has since sold 400,000 records in the US, becoming his second album not to be certified by the RIAA.
+His-then upcoming and untitled second album would be preceded by the lead single, "Wonder Woman", which was released in February 2007.
+It reached at number 54 on the Hot R&B/Hip-Hop Songs chart, but failed to impact the Hot 100.
 The album was going to be released on May 8, 2007, but was continually delayed in order for a successful single to precede the album, as the lead single failed to impact charts.

-His second album was preceded by the lead single, "Wonder Woman", which was released in February 2007.
-It reached #54 on the Hot R&B/Hip-Hop Songs chart, but failed to impact the Hot 100.
-Because of the single's failure, his second album was delayed from May 2007 to October 2007.
-The album's second single, "Can't Help but Wait", was released in August 2007 and was released to promote his second album and the film Step Up 2 the Streets soundtrack as a single for it.
-The single reached #14 on the Hot 100, and #2 on the Hot R&B/Hip-Hop Songs chart.
-It became Songz's first Top 20 hit on the Hot 100, and helped to boost his second album's sales.
-The single was also nominated for Best Male R&B Vocal Performance at the 2008 50th Grammy Awards.
-The third single from the album, "Last Time", was released in January 2008 and reached #69 on the Hot 100, and #9 on the Hot R&B/Hip-Hop Songs chart.
+However, because of the single's failure, his second album was delayed from May 2007 to October 2007.
+The album's second single, "Can't Help but Wait", was released as a promotional single not only towards his second album, but to its soundtrack of the film, Step Up 2 the Streets, in August 2007.

+His second studio album, titled Trey Day, was released on October 2, 2007.
+The album reached at number 11 on the Billboard 200, selling 73,000 copies in its first week.
+It has since sold 400,000 records in the United States, becoming his second album not to be certified by the Recording Industry Association of America (RIAA).
+After the album release, the single, "Can't Help but Wait", reached at number 14 on the Hot 100, and number 2 on the Hot R&B/Hip-Hop Songs chart.
+It became Songz's first Top 20 hit on the Hot 100, and helping the song boost his second album's first-week sales.
+The single was also nominated for Best Male R&B Vocal Performance at the 50th Grammy Awards.
+The third single from the album, "Last Time", was released in January 2008, and reached at number 69 on the Hot 100, and number 9 on the Hot R&B/Hip-Hop Songs chart.
 The fourth and final single from the album, "Missin' You", was released in May 2008, but failed to chart completely.
-In mid-2008, Songz was nominated for a BET Award for Best Male R&B Artist but did not win the award.
+In mid-2008, Songz was nominated for a BET Award for Best Male R&B Artist, but did not win the award.